-Our independent registered public accounting firm, KPMG LLP, has audited the consolidated financial statements included in this Annual Report on Form 10-K, and, as part of its audit, has issued an adverse opinion on the effectiveness of our internal control over financial reporting.
+Our independent registered public accounting firm, KPMG LLP, has audited the consolidated financial statements included in this Annual Report on Form 10-K and also audited the effectiveness of our internal control over financial reporting as of December 31, 2020.
 KPMG LLP's report is included herein in Part II, Item 9A of this Annual Report on Form 10-K.